jhirschm/DCNS_LSTM_Public/README.md

 ## Overview
 The script allows training, testing, and analysis of LSTM-based neural networks for solving a complex NLO process.
 It supports multiple functionalities, including hyperparameter tuning, model prediction, data analysis, and custom loss functions.

+## Croissant
+We include a trial croissant json file for metadata description; however, ML Croissant does not currently have complete support of H5 file formats.
+We have notified the developers (https://github.com/mlcommons/croissant/issues/697) and are awaiting a response.

+### Dataset structure
+Our data can be found at https://purl.stanford.edu/nf288ry2198.
+The H5 files contain network inputs (X) and network outputs (y).
+Within both, there are 100 datasets (indexed as "dataset_0" to "dataset_99").
+For the X inputs, each dataset has shape (10000, 10, 8264) for 100 unique examples with 100 slices in the crystal (100x100=10000) and with 10 inputs to the LSTM.
+Each vector is then 8264 words. y is structured with shape (10000, 8264) for each dataset since 10 inputs for the LSTM yields 1 output in y.

 ## Requirements
 Ensure that your Python environment is correctly set up with necessary dependencies which are listed in the `requirements.txt` file.
 You can install them using the following command: